fbpx

 One of the major benefits afforded by the implementation of Uniform Guidance is the ability for Federal grantees to negotiate rates for indirect cost recovery.
 Unfortunately, many organizations still have not taken advantage of this benefit.

-We invite you to read more and watch the video below with Dan Durst, Senior Manager from Capital Edge Consulting, Inc. as he provide valuable insight with 5 reasons grant recipients should NOT use the De Minimis Rate.
+We invite you to read more and watch the video below with Dan Durst, Senior Manager from Capital Edge Consulting, as he provide valuable insight with 5 reasons grant recipients should NOT use the De Minimis Rate.

 Assure you are “not leaving money on the table” by utilizing new opportunities to non-Federal entities that provide the right to Indirect Cost Recovery.